grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/panel-properties.md

 }
 ```

 We’ll be improving the event bus and adding more events in the future.
-Let me know how you’re using the event bus, and any events you think would be useful to your plugin!
+Let us know how you’re using the event bus, and any events you think would be useful to your plugin!